-- 1. A photocopy of the passport or equivalent document\; - 2.
-An applicant's declaration of finances or sponsor's affidavit of support with a bank statement or a verification letter from an officer of the bank or other financial institution giving the present balance, which must equal or exceed the amount required for one year of study (\$20.065)\: - 3.
-Proof of English proficiency is required for all regular students from countries or schools where English is not the educational language.
-Applicants should provide results of a recognized test equivalent to at least the following levels of TOEFL scores: 61 (internet-based)/173 (computer-based)/500 (paper-based) for undergraduate programs, 71/195/525 for MBA, and 79/213/550 for MS and DBA programs.
-The test should be approved by the University's English Department.
+- 1. A photocopy of the passport or equivalent document; - 2.
+An applicant's declaration of finances or sponsor's affidavit of support with a bank statement or a verification letter from an officer of the bank or other financial institution giving the present balance, which must equal or exceed the amount required for one year of study (\$20,065); - 3.
+Applicants completing prior education abroad should provide the transcripts with notarized English translation (if not printed in English), and may need to conduct transcripts evaluation; - 4.
+Proof of English proficiency is required for all students from countries or schools where English is not the educational language.
+Applicants should provide results of a recognized test (approved by the school English Department) equivalent to at least the following levels of TOEFL scores for BA and BS programs: 61 internet-based/ 173 computer-based/ 500 paper-based; for MBA program: 71/195/525; for MS and DBA programs: 79/213/550.
 If test results are not available, proficiency will be evaluated on campus or on line.
 For proper students' placement, the University uses the following tests: a) Michigan Test of English Language Proficiency (MTELP); b) Comprehensive English Language Test Structure (CELT-SA); c) Comprehensive English Language Test Listening (CELT-LA); d) a composition writing; e) personal interviews (in some cases may be conducted by Skype).
-The tests will be scheduled prior to registration.
+The tests are scheduled prior to registration.

-\All documents must be accompanied by notarized English translation.
+^{}All documents must be accompanied by notarized English translation.